para-droid-ai/trendpulse/README.md

 ### Real-time Updates
 - Automated background updates based on configured frequency
 - AI-powered summarization with transparent source citations
-- Support for both sonar (fast, cost-effective) and sonar-pro (deeper, more citations) models
+- Support for multiple Sonar models, including `sonar` (fast, cost-effective) and `sonar-pro` (deeper, more citations), with `sonar-deep-research` for highly detailed topic streams.
 - History of updates per topic stream
 - Optional notifications for new updates
+- Implemented `<think>` tag masking in Markdown rendering, allowing AI "thoughts" to be initially hidden and expandable by the user.

 ### Interactive Features
 - Deep-dive Q&A functionality for each topic stream
-  - User-selectable AI models for tailoring chat responses (e.g., `sonar`, `sonar-pro`, `sonar-reasoning`, `sonar-reasoning-pro`, `r1-1776`)
+  - User-selectable AI models for tailoring chat responses (e.g., `sonar`, `sonar-pro`, `sonar-reasoning`, `sonar-reasoning-pro`, `sonar-deep-research`) - *backend uses extended timeouts for `sonar-deep-research`.*
 - Follow-up questions with context-aware responses
 - Source citation and verification
 - Markdown-formatted content with syntax highlighting
 - Dark mode support

 ### View Modes
-- **Dashboard View**: Traditional widget-based layout for topic streams
+- **Dashboard View**: Traditional widget-based layout for topic streams.
+Features include title truncation for long queries with full query on hover, and refined card styling for clarity.
-- **Newspaper View** (Coming Soon):
+- **Newspaper View** (In Progress):
-  - Grid-based layout inspired by traditional newspaper design
+  - Significant groundwork laid for grid-based layout inspired by traditional newspaper design, including card styling and responsive grid considerations.
-  - Headline-style summaries with featured images
+  - Headline-style summaries with featured images (planned)
-  - Category-based organization of topic streams
-  - Responsive grid system adapting to screen size
-  - Quick-read format for efficient information consumption
-  - Customizable column layouts and article sizes
-  - Print-friendly formatting for physical copies

 ### Pulse Discovery (New & Existing Users)
 - **Thematic Naming**: This feature is called "Pulse Discovery", aligning with "TrendPulse" and "Streams".